dialoguemd/covid-19/src/content/ca-on/reporting.md

-## Who should I contact if I think I have COVID-19?
+## Ontario: Who should I contact if I think I have COVID-19?

 Travellers who have returned from Hubei province, including Wuhan City, should: